-In order to keep his independence, and not mention most of the profits, Star Wars creator George Lucas decided to hold onto the rights to the nascent franchise rather than sell the whole thing to Twentieth Century Fox, with whom he struck the distribution deal for the original film.
+In 1976, in order to keep his independence, and not mention most of the profits, Star Wars creator George Lucas decided to hold onto the rights to the nascent franchise rather than sell the whole thing to Twentieth Century Fox, with whom he struck the distribution deal for the original film.
 With the success of American Graffiti on his side, Lucas had shrewdly agreed to a much smaller salary to write and direct Star Wars in exchange for the merchandising rights to the film and a share of the films’ gross profits.
 It was a deal that would yield him about $20 million, as opposed to the $500,000 he could have commanded up front.

 Lucas also managed to keep the rights for any potential Star Wars sequel, provided that Fox distribute them.
 But that also meant it was incumbent on Lucas to find the financing to fund for any planned follow up.
-And that’s what lead him to take a $15 million loan from Bank of America to finance to cover the cost of what would become known as The Empire Strikes Back.
+And that’s what lead him to take a $15 million loan from Bank of America to cover the cost of the film that would become known as The Empire Strikes Back.

 Throughout its history, Bank of America has been very instrumental in financing the film industry almost since the industry’s inception.
 For best financing details and their information you need a perfect Finance Blog.
 The bank was helpful in funding several studios in their early days including Columbia and United Artists.
 When independent producer David O. Selznick found himself running short of funds to complete his epic Gone With The Wind, he appealed directly to Bank of America founder A.P.
 Giannini for a loan, which he received.
 That Lucas turned to them for financing was not out of the ordinary.